nesterione/nesterione.github.io/cv.md

 ***Time:*** June 2021 — July 2021: Integration *Sagemaker*

-***Summary:** Introduced ****Sagemaker ****for machine learning team.
-Organized flow how to manage data, track metrics, manage computational resources, work on R&D tasks and create releases to make process transparent for whole team and reproducible.*
+***Summary:** Introduced ****SageMaker ****for machine learning team.
+Organized flow how to manage data, track metrics, manage computational resources, work on R&D tasks and create releases to make process transparent for the whole team and reproducible.*

-***Time:*** Feb-2019 — Aug 2020: Implementing, design and leading sub tracks of machine learning team
+***Time:*** Feb-2019 — Aug 2020: Implementing, design and leading sub-tracks of machine learning team

 ***Team size:*** 20+